Japan’s exports fall 8.4 pct in Jan, hit by China slowdown

-TOKYO (AP) — Japan’s exports have fallen 8.4 percent in January from a year earlier while imports also edged lower, suggesting a deepening impact from China’s economic slowdown.
+TOKYO (AP) — Japan’s exports fell 8.4 percent in January from a year earlier while imports also edged lower, according to customs data released Wednesday, suggesting a deepening impact from China’s economic slowdown.

-Customs data released Wednesday showed exports to all of Asia dropped 13 percent year-on-year, largely due to a 17 percent decline in shipments to China.
+Exports to all of Asia dropped 13 percent year-on-year, largely due to a 17 percent decline in shipments to China, where growth recently has fallen to its slowest pace in three decades.

-Japan’s total trade deficit expanded by nearly half from a year earlier to 1.4 trillion yen ($12.8 billion).
+The politically delicate trade surplus with the United States rose 5 percent to $3.3 billion, as exports climbed nearly 7 percent helped by rising shipments of cars and power generating machinery.
+But imports of American goods rose by a slightly higher margin on strong growth in purchases of U.S. liquefied gas, coal and grains.

-The decline in exports spanned most major categories of products, from chemicals and machinery to electronics and cars.
-Imports of crude oil also fell sharply, largely due to lower prices.
+Japan’s total trade deficit expanded by nearly half from a year earlier to 1.4 trillion yen ($12.8 billion), with exports totaling 5.6 trillion yen ($50.3 billion) and imports at 7 trillion yen ($63 billion).

 Most Read Business Stories